MYTH NO. 1: I only need life insurance if I’m the primary breadwinner.

 MYTH NO. 4: I can get a better rate of return if I invest my money elsewhere.

-While the most important reason for any life insurance purchase is to provide protection for your family, permanent insurance policies provide you with the ability to accumulate cash values that grows over time and can be borrowed against or withdrawn.* And contrary to what many people believe, long-term rates of return on cash values are generally comparable to relatively low risk investment products.
-Because understanding rates of return can be difficult, the best way to find the right solutions for your needs is with the help of an insurance professional like our staff at Diversified Employer Benefits.
+While the most important reason for any life insurance purchase is to provide protection for your family, permanent insurance policies provide you with the ability to accumulate cash values that grow over time and can be borrowed against or withdrawn.* And contrary to what many people believe, long-term rates of return on cash values are generally comparable to relatively low-risk investment products.
+Because understanding rates of return can be difficult, make sure to find the solutions that fit your needs with the help of an insurance professional like our staff at Diversified Employer Benefits.